Effect-TS/schema/docs/modules/Schema.ts.md

 ## Lowercase

-This combinator converts a string to lowercase
+This schema converts a string to lowercase.

 **Signature**